matoslucas/todo-list-lucas-project/README.md

 ------------------------------

 Connecting to MongoDB using Mongoose.
-Querying MongoDB, and displaying items through ejs.
+Querying MongoDB,
+Material Design specification,
 Saving items to DB.
 Removing items from the DB.